Mazatlan Exchange Forum

 This post, about Mazatlán’s Pino Suárez Mercado (market) is the third in the tour of Mazatlán’s Centro Historico.
 Of course the market would be included on my tour of Centro Historico… but there are several special reasons why I decided to do this post today.

-But now, let’s go to the market!
+Let’s go to the market!

 At the top of this post is a picture of the exterior of Mazatlán’s Pino Suárez Mercado.
 This 1899 structure was built of iron and steel in the art nouveau style of the Eiffel Tower, which had been constructed just a few years earlier.
 The photo shows a city bus in the foreground, not an ideal addition to the picture – but I would have to come out in the middle of the night to take a photo not showing busses, cars, taxis, and hordes of people.
 It’s a busy place!